-President & Chief Executive Officer Audit Committee Mr. Bodnarchuk is a professional geologist with over 15 years of experience in exploration, mining, and capital markets.
+President & Chief Executive Officer

+Mr. Bodnarchuk is a professional geologist with over 15 years of experience in exploration, mining, and capital markets.

 Mr. Bodnarchuk holds a master's in business administration from UBC.
-Mr. Bodnarchuk is the current VP of Corporate Development at Inventa Capital, leading portfolio company's Vizsla Copper's acquisition of Consolidated Woodjam (TSXV: WCC) and Archer Exploration's (CSE: RCHR) acquisition of Wallbridge Mining's (TSX: WM) nickel assets.
+Mr. Bodnarchuk is the current Head of Corporate Development at Inventa Capital, leading portfolio company's Vizsla Copper's acquisition of Consolidated Woodjam (TSXV: WCC).